-The Board of the School District of Hilbert does not discriminate on the basis of sex in its education program or activity and is required by Title IX and its implementing regulations not to discriminate in such a manner.
+The Board of the Hilbert School District does not discriminate on the basis of sex in its education program or activity and is required by Title IX and its implementing regulations not to discriminate in such a manner.
 The requirement not to discriminate in its education program or activity extends to admission and employment.
-The District's Title IX Coordinator(s) is/are:
+The School District's Title IX Coordinator(s) is/are: